Calculating Materials For Your New Metal Roof

 Step 1 – Choose Your Roofing Material

-The hardy rib panel is the most common exposed fastener metal roofing panel and comes in 3 ft wide panels, cut to any length you want.
+The hardy rib panel’s design is the most common exposed fastener metal roofing panel design in the industry and comes in 3 ft wide coverage panels, cut to any length you want from 2 foot to 45 feet in 1 inch increments.
 This is an exposed fastener roof meaning that you will see the screws when you have completed your roof.
 The most common screw pattern used is 24 inch on center.
 Meaning every 24 inches up the panel you will place another line of screws.

-The HardyClip or the HardySnap are hidden fastener standing seam panels used on both residential and light commercial buildings.
+The HardySnap, HardyClip and the HardyLoc are hidden fastener standing seam panels used on residential, light commercial, and industrial buildings.
 These panels take a little more finesse to install than exposed fastener panels.
-The panels come in a 16 inch width and are cut to any length.
+The panels come in a 16 inch standard width and are cut to any length from 2 foot up to 30 foot.
 This panel is secured with a hidden fastener system where there are no screws showing through the roof.
 These are commonly fastened every 24 inches.

-The fourth type of metal roofing available is a Decra stone coated shingle, or Metro Stone Coated Shingles.
+The fourth type of metal roofing panel system available is a Decra stone coated shingles, or Metro Stone Coated Shingles.
 These are metal shingles that are made to resemble the look of an asphalt shingle roof but have the longevity of a metal roof.
+Both Decra and Metro have several different styles to meet your needs.

 Step 2 – Make a Sketch

-Once you have decided what type of metal roof you want, you can now determine your materials by simply drawing a sketch of your home or building, like the sketch below.
+Once you have decided what type of metal roof you want, you can now determine your materials by starting with drawing a sketch of your home or building, like the sketch below.

 Blue/ Ridge Cap